DerfJagged/reddit-blackout-scheduler/README.md

 - **redirect url:** http://localhost:8080

 Hit the "create app" button.
 Make note of the client ID (under "personal use script") and client secret ("secret").

+### Configuring

-Edit the beginning of `variables.py` to include your username, password, client ID, and client secret.
+Edit `variables.py` to include your username, password, client ID, client secret, and subreddits to target.
 Optionally, set up another account and make it a developer and a moderator of the desired subreddits if you don't want to use your own account - though it runs the risk of the reddit site filter removing posts from new accounts.

-### Configuring

-Edit `variables.py` and change as necessary.
 From a fresh copy, the only thing you MUST change is the subreddits being targeted.

 The following properties are required depending on the type of posts: